RodriquezAnya/WHSTechNotes/journal.md

 # September 13th, 2024

 I think the main thing that was unclear was whether or not we were able to keep the file public or private and still have you able to check the journal.

+# September 19th, 2024

+This is a free week.